attempering/at-engine/README.md

 are now added to prevent unreasonably large temperature transitions in early stages.

-* Zero-filler.
+* Zero-filling mechanism.
 The integral identity draws estimates from a window of bins.
 Sometimes the bin range contains missing data that needs to be filled in order for the identity to work proper.
-The zero-filling mechanism is now added.
+The zero-filling mechanism is now added to fill the missing values in the range of concern.
+This mechanism is also employed in the Metropolisation step for the Langevin equation in the above to compute the integral of the average potential energy over a beta range.

 * Customizable temperature distribution.
-The temperature distribution can now be customized with a linear combination of Gaussian distributions or the flat distribution.
+The temperature distribution can now be customized with a linear combination of Gaussian distributions or the flat distribution with variable weights.

 ## References